nexmo-se/opentok-filters-bodypix/README.md

-# opentok-ar-filters
+# opentok-filters-bodypix
-Filters using BodyPix library
+Filters using Google BodyPix library

 1. add your opentok credentials in server.js. this demo uses a fixed session-id and generates tokens for this session-id
 2. "npm install" to install dependencies